 TGay editor: Modify the paragraph D2.0 P251L29 as follows (#3386):

 ….
-If the initiator has antenna pattern reciprocity, the initiator may also reduce the number of TRN subfields required for receive AWV training to reduce the responder SMBT training time.
 The L-TX-RX subfield and the Requested EDMG TRN-Unit M subfield of the MIMO BF Setup frame shall indicate the number of TRN subfields requested for receive AWV training in the following responder SMBT subphase.

 TGay editor: Modify the paragraph D2.0 P252L9 as follows (#3456):

 The TA field and the RA field of the MIMO BF Setup frame shall be set to the MAC address of the responder and the initiator, respectively.
-The MIMO BF Setup frame shall indicate a unique dialog token in the Dialog Token field for identifying SU-MIMO BF training….
+The MIMO BF Setup frame shall indicate the same dialog token value in the Dialog Token field as in the MIMO BF Setup frame received from the initiator….

 TGay editor: Modify the paragraph D2.0 P252L27 as follows (#3387):

 ….
-If the responder has antenna pattern reciprocity, the responder may also reduce the number of TRN subfields required for receive AWV training to reduce the initiator SMBT training time.
 The L-TX-RX subfield and the Requested EDMG TRN-Unit M subfield of the MIMO BF Setup frame shall indicate the number of TRN subfields requested for receive AWV training in the following initiator SMBT subphase.

 TGay editor: Modify the paragraph D2.0 P255L11 as follows (#3233):

-The Ntsc(I) best transmit sector combinations (or equivalently Ntsc(I) best TX-RX AWV configurations) for the initiator link and the Ntsc(R) best transmit sector combinations (or equivalently Ntsc(R) best TX-RX AWV configurations) for the responder link shall be determined in such a way that no transmit or receive AWV come from the same DMG antenna .
+The Ntsc(I) best transmit sector combinations (or equivalently Ntsc(I) best TX-RX AWV configurations) for the initiator link and the Ntsc(R) best transmit sector combinations (or equivalently Ntsc(R) best TX-RX AWV configurations) for the responder link shall be determined in such a way that no transmit or receive AWV come from the same DMG antenna (i.e. a transmit sector combination indicated by a specific SISO ID subset in the EDMG Channel Measurement Feedback element comprises a single transmit sector for each of NTX TX DMG antennas and the corresponding receive sector combination comprises a single receive sector for each of NRX RX DMG antennas).
 The algorithms for determining the Ntsc(I) best transmit sector combinations for the initiator link and for determining the Ntsc(R) best transmit sector combinations for the responder link are implementation dependent.

 10.43.9.2.2.3.3 Reciprocal MIMO phase

 TGay editor: Modify the paragraph D2.0 P256L13 as follows (#3456):

 The responder shall send a MIMO BF Setup frame a SIFS following the reception of the MIMO BF Setup frame from the initiator.
 The TA field and the RA field of the MIMO BF Setup frame shall be set to the MAC address of the responder and the initiator, respectively.
-The MIMO BF Setup frame shall indicate a unique dialog token in the Dialog Token field for identifying SU-MIMO BF training....
+The MIMO BF Setup frame shall indicate the same dialog token value in the Dialog Token field as in the MIMO BF Setup frame received from the initiator ....

 TGay editor: Modify the paragraph D2.0 P257L21 as follows (#3233):

-The Ntsc(I) best transmit sector combinations (or equivalently Ntsc(I) best TX-RX AWV configurations) for the initiator link shall be determined in such a way that no transmit or receive AWV come from the same DMG antenna .
+The Ntsc(I) best transmit sector combinations (or equivalently Ntsc(I) best TX-RX AWV configurations) for the initiator link shall be determined in such a way that no transmit or receive AWV come from the same DMG antenna (i.e. a transmit sector combination indicated by a specific SISO ID subset in the EDMG Channel Measurement Feedback element comprises a single transmit sector for each of NTX TX DMG antennas and the corresponding receive sector combination comprises a single receive sector for each of NRX RX DMG antennas).
 The determined Ntsc(I) best transmit and receive sector combinations for the initiator link shall be treated as the Ntsc(R) best receive and transmit sector combinations for the responder link, respectively, where Ntsc(I) = Ntsc(R. The algorithm for determining the Ntsc(I) best transmit sector combinations for the initiator link is implementation dependent.

 10.43.9.2.3 MU-MIMO beamforming